John Robinson Hamilton: Early life and family

 Hamilton was born in Quebec City, the son of Gavin Major Hamilton, a merchant, and Mary Robinson.
 His father died young, when Hamilton was only eleven years old.
 His mother later married a French-Canadian, François Pellet, which may have accounted for Hamilton's fluent bilingualism.

 He studied law with Joseph-Rémi Vallières de Saint-Réal, and then Andrew Stuart and Henry Black, in Quebec City.
 Hamilton was called to the bar in 1830 and moved to the Gaspé to begin his practice.
 In 1844, he was appointed Queen's Counsel, a mark of distinction and service in the legal profession.

 In 1831, he married Eliza Racey in New York city.
-They would have four daughters and five sons.
+They had four daughters and five sons.
 One son, Clarence Hamilton served in the Legislative Assembly of Quebec.

 Political career

 Lower Canada

 In the general election of 1830, Hamilton stood for election to the Legislative Assembly but was apparently defeated by John Gosset.
 Hamilton brought an election petition, challenging Gosset's election.
 Lengthy debate occurred in the Assembly, which finally ruled in December 1832 that Hamilton had been elected.
 He took his seat at that point.
 In the Assembly, Hamilton took an independent approach, sometimes supporting the Château Clique Tories, and sometimes the Parti patriote.
 However, he voted against the Ninety-Two Resolutions, put forward by Louis-Joseph Papineau and the Parti patriote, which called on the British government to make significant reforms to the provincial government.

 Hamilton was defeated when he ran for reelection to the Lower Canada Assembly in 1834.